Vicomtech/DiverSim/README.md

 If you use DiverSim in your research, publications, or academic work, please cite this Github repository.

 ## Contact
-For any questions or inquiries regarding the RailSceneSet dataset, please contact jainiguez@vicomtech.org or mhormaetxea@vicomtech.org.
+For any questions or inquiries regarding the DiverSim simulation tool, please contact jainiguez@vicomtech.org or mhormaetxea@vicomtech.org.

 ## Download links
 You can download the simulator executable here: